superchordate/ASEC-census-helper/README.md

 As you can imagine, this is a very powerful and comprehensive dataset that can support all kinds of research.

 Unfortunately though, it is very difficult to use.
-For example, here are some issues that this project seeks to address:
+Here are some issues that this project seeks to address:

 * Different years are in different files.
-* Over 700 fields, making files unweildy.
+* It is difficult to find the field you need: there are over 700 of them!
 * Field names are often not intuitive and must be paired with data dictionaries for comprehension.
-* Values are keys that must be mapped to values for comprehension.
+* Many values are keys that must be mapped for comprehension.
 For example, instead of Male or Female you'll see numbers like 1 and 2.

-This project packages up this data for easier use.
+This project packages up this data for easier use and provides an interface to more quickly get the data you need.

 Here are some links if you'd like to learn more: